Packing Tips to Make Your Move Go Smooth

-The approximate number of cartons necessary to move:
+The approximate number of cartons suggested to move per bedroom:

 1 Bedroom | 25 Cartons